 - It’s completely fine to use pre-grated cheese — that’s what I always do when I prepare ostfrallor.

-- Feel free to form your ostfrallor into smaller buns if that’s what you prefer.
+- Feel free to form your ostfrallor into smaller cheese buns if that’s what you prefer.

-This recipe yields six-cheese buns that’s perfectly sized for making hamburgers as well.
+This Swedish recipe yields six cheese buns that’s perfectly sized for serving with hamburgers as well.

 Recipe variation